- Synthetic data generation methods changed significantly with the advance of AI

 The complexity of the data that can be learned by such a model is, primarily, limited by the data available and the model capacity (i.e. model architecture and hyperparameters).
 If the data requirements change, no significant adjustments are needed, simply a new model needs to be trained on the actual data.

-Due to the power of machine learning models mimicking the training data, three new challenges unique to this approach have to be addressed:
+Due to the power of machine learning models mimicking the training data, three new challenges unique to this synthetic data generation method have to be addressed:

 - Data similarity: The success of replicating the information contained within the original data depends on data complexity and the capacity of the model one chooses to use.
 For best results, special attention must be paid to testing and documenting the similarity of the synthetic data compared to the original data used to train the model.
 The metric of similarity is application-specific, but methods from descriptive statistics can be used to analyze the univariate and multivariate distribution, as well as the correlation between features for the synthetic and training data.